'The Sex Lives of College Girls' Season 4: Everything We Know

 Spoilers for The Sex Lives of College Girls season 3 finale ahead.
 The SLOCG season 3 finale wraps up most girls' journeys this season.
 Whitney uses her new therapy knowledge to demand better conditions for Essex's student-athletes.
 In addition to finding her way back to comedy, Bela comes out after embracing her bisexuality.
 Kacey loses her virginity, and though things don't work out with Cooper (Roby Attal), her friends help her through the heartbreak enough so she can claim her Greatest Showman solo.
 As for fellow new pal Taylor, she ends the season happily dating Ash and embracing her sobriety.

-With all these happy endings and no cliffhanger, the character who's set up to deal with major drama in season 4 is Kimberly.
+With all these happy endings and no cliffhanger, the character who would be set up to deal with major drama in season 4 is Kimberly.
 Sure, she's not in a literal jail cell by the end of the season 3 finale, but our fave perfectionist will have to deal with the institutional and friendship fallout of her protest going too far, after stealing Bela's ID(!) to get into the server room and shut down a conservative speaker's livestream.
 Plus, she now has two dudes on the hook: hot protest leader Noah (Trevor Tordjman) and Eli (Michael Provost), who finally apologizes for abandoning her while she was on drugs at a rave.

 Kimberly (Pauline Chalamet) and Lila (Ilia Isorelýs Paulino) at work.